KHard2Bme/Waze_Review_Sentiment_Analysis/README.md

 If you look at the data from the negative sentiments point of you, 6% (38,851) of all user reviews were categorized as negative.

-Of those negatively categorized, year 2021 had the most user reviews than any other year by 21% (8,182), with approximately 52% (4,244) of the users being on app version 4.73.0.3.
+Of those categorized as negative, the year 2021 had the most user reviews than any other year by 21% (8,182), with approximately 52% (4,244) of the users being on app version 4.73.0.3.

-So, as you can see 2021 was the year which had the most reviews categorized as negative, with more than 50% of the users being on app version 4.73.0.3 (released on April 6, 2021).
+So, as you can see 2021 was the year which had the most reviews categorized as negative, with more than 50% of the users being on app version 4.73.0.3.
 What exactly were the major issues affecting this app version?

-if I were to read each negative review I would most likely get an indepth understanding, but instead i chose to gauge the count of negative reviews captured starting with 4.73.0.3 all the way up to the latest release version.
+It was not possible for me to try and read through roughly 4,000 reviews for app verion 4.73.0.3, but instead i chose to analyze the trend of negative reviews captured starting with 4.73.0.3 all the way up to the latest release being 4.99.1.1.

 If you look at the app versions report; Figure 1, you will see that as newer releases came out the count of negative sentiments decreased over time; with an occasional up and down fluctuation.

-Management has paid close attention to many of the user concerns and resolved a majority of them over time within newer releases.
+You can surmise that management has paid close attention to many of the user concerns and resolved a large portion of them over time.

 In the end, the folks at Waze were able to respond quickly to these complaints, resulting in their most recent reviews ranking high at number 5 and having a very positive sentiment overall.